Skip to main content

 Step Two: Send the JWT to eMoney's server

 The JWT must be sent to the OAuth server as form data that has been encoded into the URL parameter.
 On successful generation of your Client Assertion, you now need to POST this to the OAuth server to receive the Access Token.
 This access token will be used to make all API calls.

-The HTTP Header request should be using: Content-Type (application/x-www-form-urlencoded).
-The body should have the parameters shown in the sample at the bottom of this page.
-Please note that the URLs are case sensitive.
+The HTTP POST request body must be in the form-urlencoded format and have the Content-Type header set to application/x-www-form-urlencoded.
+The body will have the parameters shown in the sample at the bottom of this page.
+Please note that the URLs are considered case sensitive.

 Generate an access token by sending a POST request to authenticate against this endpoint.